Biyyu12/Biyyu12/README.md

 🎓 An Information Systems student at Gunadarma University
 💡 Enthusiastic about Machine Learning & Data Science
-🔭 Currently exploring Deep Learning and Computer Vision
-📚 Love turning data into insights and solutions
 🤝 Open to collaboration on AI, Data Science, and Open Source projects

-✨ I enjoy learning new technologies, solving real-world problems with data, and sharing knowledge with the community.
-My current focus is building predictive models and exploring how AI can create impactful solutions.

 ## 🛠 Tech Stack